doctea/usb_midi_clocker/README.md

 - CV to MIDI for modulating MIDI devices from Eurorack CV (eg modulate the cutoff on CraftSynth from incoming CV; use the [parameters](https://github.com/doctea/parameters) library to do this)
 - Record and playback CCs
 - Option to 'lock/hold current' clock/sequencer/MIDI mapping settings etc when switching presets
+- Better looper overwriting logic to handle playing notes..
+- Looper display of what's recorded
+- Subclocker clock multipliers as well as division (need to calculate time between ticks and send clock on steps in between...)

 ## Explanation/demo